A Hill in Korea: Release

-According to Caine, "the company held on to the film for ages before releasing it.
-After a year of waiting for the perfect moment, with true movie genius they premiered the film on the night that we invaded Suez.
-The picture went straight down the pan, and my movie career along with it.
+Michael Caine commented, "The picture went straight down the pan, and my movie career along with it.
 I bemoaned the fact that nobody had seen the film, until I actually saw it myself.
 I was terrible!
 My voice was awful...My eyelashes are blond and so are my eyebrows, which has the effect in close-up of something speaking that hasn't got a face, and it's not much better in medium shot..My appearances were mercifully few, the editor having decided that the cutting-room floor was the ideal place for my first effort at international stardom."